 Proportions of the façades and the spacing of the buildings should be consistent along the street of the District.
 Along a block, the uniformity of the proportions of the façades and the spacing of the buildings must be considered in new construction to achieve harmony along the streetscape.
 Spacing between buildings should be consistent along the street in order to maintain the rhythm that is traditionally prevalent on the street in the District.
 Houses built up until the mid-1930s tend to have substantial front porches and often rear or side porches as well.
 Porches, projecting bays, balconies, and other façade elements are encouraged and should be aligned with those of existing buildings along the street.
 This alignment creates harmony and maintains the rhythm of façade proportions along the block length.
-Front widths of new buildings should correspond with existing building widths; however, a wider façade can be broken into separate elements that suggest front widths similar to those of neighboring buildings.
+Front widths of new buildings should correspond with existing buildings.
 Where lots are combined to create a larger development, the building-to-lot proportions should visually suggest a relationship with adjacent buildings by breaking large building masses into smaller elements.
 Where a building site is comprised of multiple lots, the new building should be clearly of similar proportion to other buildings on the same block.

-- a) New building façades shall align with the façades of existing buildings on adjacent sites. - b) New buildings shall be constructed with similar spacing relative to other buildings along that street. - Buildings shall not contain a primary entrance that is simply a door and provides little or no transition from outside to inside. - d) Primary entrances shall not be at-grade as virtually all existing homes with historic significance provide a "stepping up" to the front entrance.
+- a) New building façades shall align with the façades of existing buildings on adjacent sites. - b) New buildings shall be constructed with similar spacing relative to other buildings along that street. - c) Buildings shall not contain a primary entrance that is simply a door and provides little or no transition from outside to inside. - d) Primary entrances shall not be at-grade as virtually all existing homes with historic significance provide a "stepping up" to the front entrance.